jnozzi/cocoadev.com/markdown/SillyOpenGLQuestion.md

-Now, I know my toggle's being called ( the controller has the General/IBOutlet and forwards the message to the above method ).
+Now, I know my toggle's being called ( the controller has the IBOutlet and forwards the message to the above method ).

 Thinking that I might need to try a different GL_MULTISAMPLE_XXX I grepped the headers and found that the glext.h header defines GL_MULTISAMPLE in various flavors, but all are #defines of the same constant.
 I also found that there aren't any other multisample constants, so there's nothing else to try.

 What am I missing here?
 Do I need to kill the context and create a new one?
-The General/NeHE sample code just used glEnable/glDisable calls like I did above.
+The NeHE sample code just used glEnable/glDisable calls like I did above.

---General/ShamylZakariya
+--ShamylZakariya

 Where is the toggle being called from?
 Usually, it is registered as a callback with one of the main routines.
 Connecting to a Cocoa control may not be the same.

 Bruce

 I'm not a Cocoa noob ;) I know it's being called ( The oulet's called from the menu, does some logic to turn on/off a checkmark in that menu, and then calls this method.
-I also General/NSLog'd the above method call earlier, and I know it's being called ) -- the problem is the glEnable/glDisable don't do what they're supposed to do.
+I also NSLog'd the above method call earlier, and I know it's being called ) -- the problem is the glEnable/glDisable don't do what they're supposed to do.

 Yes, not technically a Cocoa question, but it seems to be an OS X question, since this code works on other platforms, supposedly.

---General/ShamylZakariya
+--ShamylZakariya

 ----